benresonance-star/Task-Checker/specification.md

   - **Explicit Control**: Users can disable the focus state by clicking again on the active task card.
 - **File Attachments**: Support for cloud-hosted file uploads (PDFs, Images, etc.) via Firebase Storage.
 Distinguishes between Template-level files and Project-level files.
 - **Pomodoro Timer**: Dedicated countdown timer per task, represented by a **red tomato with a clock face icon**.
+  - **Context-Aware Visibility**: In the task notes modal, Pomodoro controls are only visible if the selected task is the user's **currently active focus**, preventing timing errors on background tasks.
   - **Default Duration**: Initialized to **20 minutes** for all new tasks.
   - **Comprehensive Controls**: Includes Toggle (Play/Pause), Set (custom duration in minutes), and Reset (reverts to the set duration).
   - **Quick Extension**: An **Add 5mins** button is available in the "My Session" sidebar and mobile view for rapid session adjustments.
 - **One Active Timer Rule**: The system enforces focus by automatically pausing any running timers across all checklists when a user switches their active task focus.
+- **Stable Interaction Engine**: The Task Info modal utilizes component-level isolation for high-frequency updates.
+The Pomodoro timer is decoupled from the main modal structure, ensuring that 1-second ticks do not trigger expensive re-renders of rich-text editors or instruction panels, maintaining a fluid 60fps UI.
 - **Precision Recording**: Upon task completion, the application calculates and records the exact time spent (Original Duration minus Remaining Time) into a persistent `timeTaken` field.
   - **State Protection**: Optimized for multi-user sync with a **3-second local grace period** that prevents incoming cloud data from reverting local timer states immediately after a user interaction.
   - **Cloud Heartbeat**: Running timers perform a **10-second heartbeat sync** to Firestore, ensuring progress is preserved across page refreshes and multi-device sessions.
 - **Session Integration**: An "Add to Session" icon is positioned to the left of the task checkbox for rapid session building.
 In mobile view, secondary action icons (Add to Session, Notes) are reinstated for all inactive tasks to ensure full functionality.